 NATIONAL SCIENCE FICTION DAY

 The date of the celebration commemorates the birth of famed science fiction writer Isaac Asimov.
 An American author and Boston University professor of biochemistry, Isaac Asimov was born Isaak Yudovich Ozimov on January 2, 1920.
 He is best known for his works of science fiction and his popular science books.
 Isaac Asimov, whose works are followed by many, died on April 6, 1992.

 Considered a master of hard science fiction, Asimov, along with Robert A. Heinlein and Arthur C. Clarke, was considered one of the “Big Three” science-fiction writers during his lifetime.
-The Foundation Series is regarded as Asimov’s most outstanding piece.
+Many regard the Foundation Series as Asimov’s most outstanding piece.
 His other major series are the Galactic Empire Series and the Robot Series.

 Some of the successful television shows recognized by science fiction fans include Star Trek-The Next Generation, The X-Files, Battlestar Galactica, Doctor Who, and The Twilight Zone.

 HOW TO OBSERVE SCIENCE FICTION DAY